| Updated Tuesday June 22, 2010 |

 County Sheriff's Department Deputies teaching the S.T.A.R.
 (Success

-Through Awareness & Resistance) program will be utilizing the newly
+Through Awareness & Resistance) program began utilizing the newly

 released "Retro Bill Safety & Self-Esteem Tips" DVD during classroom